 other actions of Subscribers in an Electronic Workspace; and

-changes in the status of an Electronic Workspace, Registry Instruments or other electronic Documents within the Electronic Workspace; and
+changes in the status of an Electronic Workspace, electronic Registry Instruments or other electronic Documents within the Electronic Workspace; and

 events relating to the security and integrity of the ELN.

 Transfer means a Document that transfers an estate or interest in land.